 Five minutes work to assemble the ingredients for this honey loaf, and five hours baking, of course.
 Low GI bread really is a cinch; I bake my own at least four times a week.

-Smear it with butter, olive oil, tahini or avocado to lower the glycemic index; that's what gives you the blood sugar rush.
+Smear it with butter, olive oil, tahini or avocado, or quick hummus to lower the glycemic index; that's what gives you the blood sugar rush.

-It's an essential part of the modified Banting diet, making it sustainable.
+It's an essential part of the Banting diet modified, making it sustainable.
 It's unthinkable to go without bread for ever, unless you suffer from coeliac disease.
 And even then, our easy sourdough bread recipe is much easier on the tum because the bugs break down the offending proline amino acid that causes gluten intolerance.

 Take an onion and make one of our delicious healthy soup recipes for dinner.
 The chickpea soup would be a good start, and even the vichyssoise is good, but it does have potato; and small scoop, and yes add a little cream.
 The fat lowers the glycemic index further.
 Mexican avocado soup is one of my favourites; high in the healthy monounsaturated fatty acids and low in carbohydrate it makes a perfect food if you're looking for variations of Banting diet modified.